Ideas-on-Stage/ideasonstage.com/content/news/2019-01-07-dont-inform-transform.en.md

 Good: “After my presentation, my audience will successfully use our corporate presentation style every time.”

 Remember, if you haven’t got a clear objective, you’re certain not to achieve it.

+_For more tips on how to present successfully follow us on LinkedIn and leave a comment or question!
+Starting January 9 2019 subscribe to our video podcast called _The Business Presentation Revolution_.
+More info at www.ideasonstage.com/revolution. _